grpc/proposal/A83-xds-gcp-authn-filter.md

 cluster has no such metadata key, the filter is a no-op.
 Otherwise, the audience is the value of the `url` field in the `Audience` proto.

-The filter will then check to see if it already has a cached JWT token for the specified audience.
-If so, it will add the token to the RPC's headers as described below.
+The filter will then check to see if it already has a cached GcpServiceAccountIdentityCallCredentials instance for the specified audience.
+If it does not, it will create a new instance, adding it to its cache, removing the least recently used entry from the cache if the cache is already at its max size.
+It will then add that credential to the RPC.

-If the JWT token is not cached, then the filter will send an HTTP request to fetch the JWT token.
-The URI of the request will come from the filter config's `http_uri.uri` field, substituting the string `[AUDIENCE]` with the actual audience.
-The HTTP request will include the header `Metadata-Flavor: Google`.
-The HTTP request will have a deadline set from the `http_uri.timeout` field in the filter config.

-If the HTTP request succeeds, the body of the response will contain the JWT token, which the client will both add to its cache and add to the data plane RPC's headers.
-The client does not need to do full [RFC-7519] validation of the token (that is the responsibility of the server side), but it does need to extract the `nbf` and `exp` fields for caching purposes.

-If the HTTP request fails or times out, or if the JWT token is invalid (i.e., the client fails to extract the `nbf` or `exp` fields), the data plane RPC will be sent without the JWT token and will then fail on the destination server if authentication was required.

-If a JWT token is obtained either from the cache or from an HTTP request, it will be added to the RPC headers.
-If the filter config has no `token_header` field, then the header name will be `authorization` and the value prefix will be `Bearer ` (note trailing space); otherwise, the header name and value prefix from `token_header` will be used.
+When instantiating a new GcpServiceAccountIdentityCallCredentials instance, the filter will carefully map its config parameters to the semantics of GcpServiceAccountIdentityCallCredentials.
+Specifically, note the weird semantics for the `token_header` field, where if the field is present to overhead the header name, the default for the header prefix also goes away.

 ### Temporary environment variable protection